ColeABritton/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 </p>

 <h1>Preparing Active Directory Infastructure in Azure</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial will focus on creating and configuring two Vitrual Machines, one acting as our Domain Controller running Windows Server, and the other acting as our Client that will join the Domain Server.<br />

 <h2>Environments and Technologies Used</h2>